Equal Employment Opportunity Policy

 - Line managers are responsible for ensuring that all practices and procedures that apply to the staff for whom they are responsible are consistent with this policy.

-- The Director of Human Resources and Employment Relations is responsible for the development and implementation of a Diversity and Inclusion Programme that upholds the above principles and, in consultation with the Director of Human Resources and Employment Relations, the associated monitoring and reporting.
+- The Director of People and Capability is responsible for the development, implementation, monitoring and reporting of a Diversity and Inclusion Programme that upholds the above principles.

 Responsibility for monitoring compliance